 This site was established in 1993 and is part of the Automatic Urban Network of monitoring sites part funded by Defra.
-The data from this site is passed to the National Air Quality Archive for publication on their website.
+The data from this site is passed to the UK-AIR for publication on their website.

 This site was established in March 2000 and has automatic monitors to measure nitrogen oxides and PM10 particulates.
 Both of these pollutants are associated with road traffic activities and the site was chosen due to its proximity to the intersection of the A66 and A19.

 The Environment Act 1995 and subsequent regulations require councils to review and assess air quality in their area against a range of air quality standards.

 If the review and assessment process shows that an objective isn't met or is unlikely to be met, the council is obliged to declare an Air Quality Management Area and prepare an action plan to reduce air pollution within the defined area.

 Reports detailing the air quality in Middlesbrough are prepared and forwarded to the government showing the monitoring which has been undertaken to identify whether an Air Quality Management Area should be declared.
 Middlesbrough's air quality has always met the objectives set and the town has never needed to declare an Air Quality Management Area.
 Monitoring will continue in order to ensure that current and future standards are met.